Since 2015 Frances been providing counselling to wildlife carers.

-If you are a member of a Wildlife organisation or are an independent, licensed carer, and experiencing difficulties as a result of your work with the animals or any unrelated issues, you are eligible to contact WildTalk
+If you are a member of a Wildlife organisation or are an independent, licensed carer, researcher, veterinary professional or working/volunteering with wildlife is any capacity and experiencing difficulties as a result of your work with the animals or any unrelated issues, you are eligible to contact WildTalk.

 1300 307 111

 Free and 24/7